-We thought we'd create a list of useful resources for the opening up process for our retail partners.
+We've compiled a list of useful resources for navigating the reopening process for our retail partners.
 We'll continue to update this as things progress!
 Feel free to email us anything that would be helpful to include: email@example.com

 Store Layout Adjustments